fluiddyn/fluidsim/doc/examples/hit/create-pdf-from-md-notebook/notebook.md

 ## Spectral quantities

+Here, we compute usefull quantities in the spectral space.

 ### Transfert and cumulated dissipation

+Nonlinear turbulent energy transfer and cumulated energy spectra:

 ```{code-cell} ipython3
 fig_pi = sim.output.spect_energy_budg.plot_fluxes(tmin=tmin, tmax=tmax)
 # fig_pi.savefig(graph_path / f"Pi_{N}_{nx}.pdf", dpi=300, bbox_inches='tight')
 ```
 ### Energy spectra

+One dimensional energy spectra.
+If the simulation is stratified, one of the spectra is horizontal and the other is vertical.

 ```{code-cell} ipython3
 if N is not None: